Discrete Variables and Continuous Variables In Exercises 13–18, d... | Channels for Pearson+

 1

-Understand the definitions of discrete and continuous variables: A discrete variable is one that can take on a countable number of distinct values (e.g., integers or specific categories), while a continuous variable can take on any value within a given range, often involving measurements (e.g., height, weight).
+Step 1: Understand the definitions of discrete and continuous variables.
+A discrete variable is one that can take on a countable number of distinct values, such as integers or specific categories.
+A continuous variable, on the other hand, can take on any value within a given range, including fractions and decimals.

-Identify the nature of the variable x in the problem: Here, x represents the fitted hat sizes of members of a softball team.
+Step 2: Analyze the random variable x in the problem.
+Here, x represents the populations of the 50 U.S. states.

-Consider how hat sizes are typically measured: Hat sizes are usually represented by specific numerical values or categories (e.g., 6, 6.5, 7, 7.5, etc.), which are countable and not infinitely divisible.
+Step 3: Consider the nature of population data.
+Population counts are typically whole numbers (e.g., 1,000,000 people) because you cannot have a fraction of a person in this context.
+This suggests that the variable is countable.

-Determine whether the values of x are countable or continuous: Since hat sizes are chosen from a set of predefined, countable options, x is a discrete variable.
+Step 4: Determine whether the variable is discrete or continuous.
+Since population values are countable and cannot take on an infinite range of values within a continuous interval, the variable x is discrete.

 Verified video answer for a similar problem: